tbmoon/basic_vqa/README.md

 ## Results

-- Loss and Accuracy on VQA datasets
+- Loss and Accuracy on VQA datasets v2

+  + Experiment 0: Prediction of '\<UNK\>' is accepted as Answer.

   + Experiment 1: Prediction of '\<UNK\>' is not accepted as Answer.

 ![train1](./png/train1.png)